SAP-samples/teched2022-XP262/exercises/ex0/README.md

 There are only two accounts that you need in the entire session.
 Both of them are provided by SAP, please do not use your personal users for the subsequent exercises.

+---
+**IMPORTANT**: A so-called student number has been given to you.
+You will repeatedly see the placeholder **STUDENT>** throughout the entire session.
+Please replace this placeholder with your own student number whenever it's needed.

+For instance: Student number 37 has been given to you.
+You receive the following task in one of the exercises: "*Please filter for BPVerification-srv-STUDENT>*."
+Therefore, you would have to filter BPVerification-srv-37.

 ## Exercise 0.1 Test SAP S/4HANA access

 The _source system_ so to speak for our extension application is an SAP S/4HANA on-premise system.
 You will mostly work in the transaction **BP** to create/modify business partners which will trigger events for SAP Event Mesh or to check changes to business partners that have been made using the SAP BTP extension application.
 This user is used for tasks that are usually done by a functional end user.